(This DRAFT study has been done fairly quickly, without the further guide of commentaries. I hope to improve on it later.)

 declares the LORD.

-Jeremiah is to carry a message to the northern kingdom (which has been long gone) that YHWH will not be angry forever.
-If the people will only repent and return to Him.
+Jeremiah is to carry a message to the northern kingdom that YHWH will not be angry forever.
+(The northern kingdom of Israel has been long gone, absorbed by Assyria and only scattered settlers remain.
+But there is still a message for them.)
+If the people (in the north or south) will only repent and return to Him and YHWH's anger will subside.

 Jeremiah 3:14-18, The Throne of YHWH